Lab41/pythia/src/spark_algorithms/README.md

 of that list is the content of a separate article.

 ```
+# ensure the 20 news group data is in the format desired by the algorithm
+text = sc.parallelize(news_data.data)

 hashingTF = HashingTF()
 tf = hashingTF.transform(text)
 idf = IDF().fit(tf)